Thinking of a new career in banking? Here’s what you need to know about skills, salary, what to expect on the job and more.

 This will depend on where you work, what type of role, and your level of experience when you commence your employment.

 You might work full or part-time and be paid in accordance with how many hours you work per week.
-You will always be paid the national minimum/living wage (external website) for the average of the hours that you work in a pay period.
+You will always be paid the national minimum/living wage for the average of the hours that you work in a pay period, further details can be found on the gov.uk website.
 Salaries can increase rapidly if you gain professional qualifications.

 You can also increase your basic wage with company bonuses and there are good opportunities for progression.
 Some banks offer further employee benefits, such as private healthcare, pension plans and sports club membership.